bandrel/OCyara/README.md

  |            of the target files to determine if they are an eligible image file
  |            type.
 For example, a JPEG file named 'picture.txt' will be processed by
  |            the OCR engine. file_magic uses the Linux "file" command.
  |
+ |          include_context -- If True, when a file matches a yara rule, the returned
+ |            results dictionary will also include the full ocr text of the matched
+ |            file.
+This text can be further processed by the user if needed.
+ |
  |  show_progress(self) -> None
  |      Generate a progress bar based on the number of items remaining in queue.